Short-Term Load Forecasting Using AMI Data: Related Work

-\textsc{stlf} at individual consumers' level is significantly more challenging due to high volatility and variability in load profiles \cite{gajowniczek2014short}.
+\textsc{stlf} at individual consumers' level is significantly more challenging due to high volatility and variability in load profiles~\cite{gajowniczek2014short}.
 The classical methods treat each consumers' data as a stationary time series for prediction.
-Time series methods for \textsc{stlf} use Kalman filter \cite{ghofrani2011smart}, advanced statistical techniques \cite{athukorala2010estimating}, and the standard Auto Regressive Integrated Moving Average (\textsc{arima}) forecasting models \cite{shi2018deep}.
-These time series approach, however, does not capture the complex nonlinear relationship between electricity consumption and periodic routines of household residents \cite{hsiao2015household}.
-It has been shown in \cite{veit2014household} that time series based methods hardly beat persistent forecast (using previous hour load value as forecast for the next hour).
-Authors in \cite{ignatiadis2019forecasting} propose a regression based method to forecast monthly aggregated load of individual households.
+Time series methods for \textsc{stlf} use Kalman filter~\cite{ghofrani2011smart}, advanced statistical techniques~\cite{athukorala2010estimating}, and the standard Auto Regressive Integrated Moving Average (\textsc{arima}) forecasting models~\cite{shi2018deep}.
+These time series approaches, however, do not capture the complex nonlinear relationship between electricity consumption and periodic routines of household residents~\cite{hsiao2015household}.
+It has been shown in~\cite{veit2014household} that time series based methods hardly beat persistent forecast (using previous hour load value as the forecast for the next hour).
+Authors in~\cite{ignatiadis2019forecasting} propose a regression based method to forecast the monthly aggregated load of individual households.
 However, they do not take into account the temporal order of the historical loads in which the load values were observed.
-This limitation restricts application of the method in any realistic scenario.
-A Pooling based deep recurrent neural network method is proposed in \cite{shi2018deep} to predict individual households loads and improve upon the accuracy of \textsc{arima}, along with other machine learning based models.
-Similarly, \cite{kong2019short} use \textsc{lstm} network along with density based clustering for household load forecasting.
-Authors in \cite{mocanu2016deep} used a factored conditional restricted Boltzmann machine for load forecasting of buildings and showed improvement over support vector machine and neural network.
-A \textsc{stlf} model for individual household level forecast is proposed in \cite{gajowniczek2014short}, which uses standard machine learning based models such as neural networks and support vector machine for load forecasting.
-Yildiz et. al propose a model for \textsc{stlf}, which uses historical loads and weather information along with the information contained in typical daily consumption profiles (loads in mornings, evenings, and nights, etc.) for load forecasting \cite{yildiz2018household}.
-A predicted model (sparse high-dimensional partially linear additive models) for \textsc{stlf} at individual households level is used in \cite{amato2020forecasting}, which forecast half-hourly electricity load for one day ahead.
-In \cite{chaouch2013clustering}, the authors propose a clustering based method, which uses historical load to forecast day ahead load of individual households.
-Hybrid methods for household level \textsc{stlf} incorporate additional activities patterns information (survey, demographic information etc.) to improve household load forecast \cite{singh2012load,gajowniczek2017electricity}.
+This limitation restricts the application of the method in any realistic scenario.
+A Pooling based deep recurrent neural network method is proposed in~\cite{shi2018deep} to predict individual households loads and improve upon the accuracy of \textsc{arima}, and other machine learning models.
+Similarly, \cite{kong2019short} uses \textsc{lstm} network along with density based clustering for household load forecasting.
+Authors in~\cite{mocanu2016deep} used a factored conditional restricted Boltzmann machine for load forecasting of buildings and showed improvement over the support vector machine and neural network.
+A \textsc{stlf} model for individual household level is proposed in~\cite{gajowniczek2014short}, which uses standard machine learning models such as neural networks and \textsc{svm} for load forecasting. \cite{yildiz2018household} proposes a model for \textsc{stlf}, which uses historical loads and weather information along with the information contained in typical daily consumption profiles (loads in mornings, evenings, and nights, etc.) for load forecasting.
+A predicted model (sparse high-dimensional partially linear additive models) for \textsc{stlf} at individual households level is used in~\cite{amato2020forecasting}, which forecasts half-hourly electricity load for one day ahead.
+In~\cite{chaouch2013clustering}, the authors propose a clustering based method, which uses historical load to forecast day ahead loads of individual households.
+Hybrid methods for household level \textsc{stlf} incorporate additional activities patterns information (survey, demographic information etc.) to improve household load forecast~\cite{singh2012load,gajowniczek2017electricity}.
 However, the activity patterns information is not readily available in many cases.